lballes/msvag/README.md

 ## Feedback

-If you have any questions or suggestions regarding this implementation, please open an issue.
+If you have any questions or suggestions regarding this implementation, please open an issue in [lballes/msvag](https://github.com/lballes/msvag).
 Apart from that, we welcome any feedback regarding the performance of (M-)SVAG on your training problems (mail to lballes@tue.mpg.de).

 ## Citation